CBB752Spring2016/CBB752Spring2016.github.io/index.md

 #### 3. Network Analysis

-3.1 Propose a tool that calculates co-expressed gene network from gtf file of gene expressions.
+3.1 Propose a tool that calculates co-expressed gene network from GCT file of gene expressions.

 3.2 Propose a tool that calculate their degree centrality and betweenness